joellesteiner/cocktail-manager/README.md

 ## How to Run

-1. Clone this repository:
+1. Clone this repository.
+2. In main directory, run npm i, to install dependencies.
+3. Run npm run test to run tests.
+4. Run node server.js AFTER testing to start server.
+5. Run cd ./frontend to move to the frontend directory.
+6. Run npm start to start the react application.
-2. Open `index.html` in a browser to view the application.
+7. Visit localhost:3000 on your machine to view the running application.

 ## Future Enhancements